valdemarceccon/connect4_minmax_rust/README.md

 #### CI
 I am planning on creating a continous integration process.
 Since there are `unit` tests, it can be useful to keep unproven experimental code away from `main` branch.

-#### Documentation
-For now, this README is the only documentation.
-However this should change in the next couple of commits.

 ### Breakdown
 #### Board